I can’t tell you definitively what the “healthiest” option off the Wendy’s menu is, because we all have different definitions of what healthy means.

 When I order salads, I never add the dressing right on top.
 Instead, I keep it on the side, dip my fork into the dressing, then eat the salad with that.
 It helps me to use less dressing while still feeling like I’m getting plenty of flavor.

 If you want to use dressing, I have nothing against it!
 At 60-80 calories, using a packet of dressing is surely not going to ruin anything you’ve got going.
+But, it is typically more than you’ll need, so aim to use half the packed instead of the whole thing!

 Do Frosty’s count as sides?
 They do now.